Pinkpoofypants/MyGitProject/README.md

 Aaleyah:
 Charlie:

-4. Git setup done.

 5. Coding Tasks:
+Aaleyah: Focused on creating the driver class.
+This allowed us to print out the instructions for the user to see and then use the user input to let the user choose rock, paper, or scissors.
+Lastly, an if statement was created to validate the user input.
+Charlie:

-6. Version Control Workflow:
+7. Version Control Workflow:

-7. Collaborative Coding:
+8. Collaborative Coding:

-8. ReadMe File:
+9. ReadMe File: